 Reach out to a friend at work even before you return to work.

-If you struggle with a fear of cancer recurrence, view this video – Living with uncertainty: Discussing the fear of cancer recurrence (30 mins)
+If you struggle with a fear of cancer recurrence, view this video – Living with uncertainty: Discussing fear of cancer recurrence in the context of return to work and maintain work (30 mins)

 See also other resources under workplace wellbeing.